 Different authors have adopted alternative definitions of productivity and or susceptibility, depending on the species characteristics and data availability (Arrizabalaga et al., 2011).
 Besides, attributes, scoring and threshold calculation procedures may differ between authors.
 In this study, as well as for many other authors, 3-level scores were used (Patrick et al. 2010; Cortés et al., 2009) with thresholds obtained by quantile methods.
 Devine et al. (2012) stated that attributes (especially the susceptibility ones) need to be revaluated in order to accommodate for species-fishery specificities.
-Although we used many attributes already used in other studies, we innovated by incorporating L50/Lmax amongst the productivity attributes and; Z/k, percentage of adults (% > L50) and fate of the catch amongst the susceptibility attributes.
+Although we used many attributes already used in other studies, we innovated by incorporating L50/Lmax amongst the productivity attributes and; Z/k, percentage of adults (% > L50) amongst the susceptibility attributes.
 L50/Lmax describes the differences among species in somatic and reproductive investments.
 As a strategy, smaller species tend to reach maturity at larger sizes relative to their maximum body sizes, while larger species tend to mature at relatively smaller sizes (Juan Jordá et al., 2013).
 For example, scombrids appear to mature early in life compared to their maximum life span, at around one quarter (Juan Jordá et al., 2013).
 We used Z/k as an indicator of mortality in order to replace Z/M, which can be highly influenced by the uncertainty in estimating natural mortality (M), which remains as one of the most difficult parameters to estimate in fish stock assessments (Hewitt and Hoenig, 2005).
-The inclusion of the % of adults would focus in the increasing susceptibility of catching a high level of juveniles.
-The fate of the catch (modified from Bach et al., 2008), assumed to cause differential susceptibility, was assigned to four categories.
+The inclusion of % of adults as an attribute would help focus on the possible impact of growth over fishing.

 The precautionary approach to fisheries management requires a formal consideration of uncertainty.
 Uncertainty has been incorporated in many different ways in Ecological Risk Assessments, in order to address such concern.
 Confidence scores were used by Phillips et al. (2015) to model the susceptibility attribute, as original scores as beta probability distributions.
-When calculating the potential risk to cetaceans, Brown et al (2015) tested the appropriateness of the attributes used to produce the risk scores by dropping each attribute each turn until all attribute combinations had been used.
+When calculating the potential risk to cetaceans, Brown et al. (2015) tested the appropriateness of the attributes used to produce the risk scores by dropping each attribute each turn until all attribute combinations had been used.
 The standard deviation of the resulting PSA scores was a measure of the uncertainty of the scores generated for each species (Brown et al., 2015).

 Uncertainty in this study was addressed in two ways: (a) by a data-quality index, proposed by Hobday et al (2007) and Patrick et al. (2010), used to balance for inflated scores resulting from limited data; and (b) by evaluating the impact of the uncertainty of the estimated r (using the 2.5th and 97.5th percentiles) in rank and risk of the species.
+The uncertainty of the estimated intrinsic rate of population growth (r), however, altered the minority of the species.

 Data-poor stocks might receive inflated vulnerability scores due to lack of information (Fugita et al., 2014).
-This was not the case in this study, as data quality scores relied mainly within the moderate quality category.
-The top 11 species at risk had good quality data.
-The uncertainty of the estimated intrinsic rate of population growth (r), however, altered the minority of the species.However, many stocks classified as moderate risk showed moderate data quality.
-Those species may also be considered by managers as priorities for data collection.
-There is a great scarcity of biological information for by-catch species caught by tuna longline fishery (Lucena Frédou et al., in press).
+In our study, data quality scores relied mainly within the moderate quality category although most species at high risk had good quality data.
+The conservative scoring approach classifies many stocks at high and major risk because of a lack of knowledge rather than true vulnerability, since this PSA tends to over-classify species vulnerability (Osio et al., 2015).
+This occurs when a species is missing information on its productivity and susceptibility attributes and the risk score defaults to high risk.